Josko Gvardiol: The €19m teen star who rejected Leeds for Leipzig | Goal.com

 Born in Zagreb, Gvardiol's footballing education began with lower-league side NK Tresnjevka, whom he joined at the age of the six.
 He would spend only two years with them, however, as Dinamo enrolled him into their famed academy system in 2010.

-Though he preferred playing basketball as a youth, Gvardiol soon realised his true talents lay in the football, with his physicality and ability on the ball allowing him to seamlessly climb through the ranks at Croatia's most succesful club.
+Though he preferred playing basketball as a youth, Gvardiol soon realised his true talents lay in football, with his physicality and ability on the ball allowing him to seamlessly climb through the ranks at Croatia's most successful club.

 The likes of Luka Modric, Mateo Kovacic and Dani Olmo have passed through Dinamo's academy in recent years, and Gvardiol showed more than enough as a schoolboy to suggest he will be spoken about in similar terms as his more high-profile predecessors.